 Correcting an asymmetrical breast lift

 A breast lift which has gone awry can be revised to improve the symmetry.
 Your photo does show cause for disappointment which is very unlikely to straighten out over time.
-Unfortunately the implant may need to be reduced, and the skin envelop of the breast revised to match the smaller breast.
-Kind of a bummer.
+Unfortunately, the implant may need to be reduced, and the skin envelope of the breast revised to match the smaller breast.